awsdocs/aws-systems-manager-user-guide/doc_source/fleet-user-management.md

 1. \(Recommended\) Select the check box next to **Set password**\.
 You will be prompted to provide a password for the new user at the end of the procedure\.

 1. Select **Create user**\.
 If you selected the check box to create a password for the new user, you will be prompted to enter a value for the password and select **Done**\.
-If the password you specify does not meet the requirements specified by your instance's local or domain policies, an error is returned\.
+If the password you specify doesn't meet the requirements specified by your instance's local or domain policies, an error is returned\.

 **To create an OS group with Fleet Manager**